MorrisonCole/MorrisonCole/README.md

 ### Hello! 👋

-I'm Morrison - a Senior Software Engineer at [Unity](https://unity.com/) 🎮
+- 🎮 I build stuff at [Unity](https://unity.com/) as a software engineer

-Right now I'm based in Tokyo where I also enjoy teaching software engineering, hiking, and making music.
+- 🌱 Based in Tokyo where I also enjoy teaching software engineering, hiking, and making music

-If you want to stalk me more, you can take a look at [morrisoncole.co.uk](https://morrisoncole.co.uk/) 🙏
+- 📫 If you want to take a look at my other projects, have a look at [morrisoncole.co.uk](https://morrisoncole.co.uk/)

 <!--
 **MorrisonCole/MorrisonCole** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.